ceu-lang/ceu/docs/manual/v0.30/docs/overview/parallel_compositions_and_abortion.md

 As mentioned in the introduction and emphasized in the execution model, trails in parallel do not execute with real parallelism.
-Therefore, parallel compositions support *awaiting in parallel*, rather than *executing in parallel*.
+Therefore, it is important to note that parallel compositions provide *awaiting in parallel*, rather than *executing in parallel* (see [Asynchronous Threads](../statements/#thread) for real parallelism support).
 <!--
 The termination of a trail inside a `par/or` aborts the other trails in parallel which are necessarily idle